ethereum/go-ethereum/RETESTBOR.md

 https://ethereum-tests.readthedocs.io/en/latest/retesteth-tutorial.html
 Specifically:
 ```
-f you look inside ~/tests/config, you’ll see a directory for each configured client.
+If you look inside ~/tests/config, you’ll see a directory for each configured client.
 Typically this directory has these files:

 config, which contains the configuration for the client:
 The communication protocol to use with the client (typically TCP)